Mathematics and Design for Young Children

 Returning to the image of the four blocks and the numbered list of events above, would you say the educators in this setting taught mathematics?

-I would say the educator had clear intentions in what she was looking for—an intention to be present and to listen at the right moment and an intention to document with a camera.
-Clever-as-a-fox leadership capitalized on a small event to build a culture-of-clever in the classroom, allocating time, sourcing particular kinds of materials, and building the physical spaces where children could see and relate to each other at the same time.
+You can also see clever-as-a-fox leadership capitalized on a small event to build a culture-of-clever in the classroom, allocating time, sourcing particular kinds of materials, and building the physical spaces where children could see and relate to each other at the same time.

 I have watched children of many abilities (and unfortunate adversities) lovingly and richly grow, each in their unique ways, into powerful, capable, and generative human beings when they are treated well, fed, listened to, and valued.
 All children deserve to participate in a community of generative energy and joy.